Roddy McDowall: Stardom

-Fox promoted McDowall to top billing for On the Sunny Side (1942).
-He was billed second to Monty Woolley in The Pied Piper (1942), playing a war orphan, then he had top billing again for an adaptation of My Friend Flicka (1942).
-Metro-Goldwyn-Mayer borrowed McDowall for the star role in Lassie Come Home (1943), a film that introduced Elizabeth Taylor, an actress who became another lifelong friend.
-MGM kept him on to play a leading role in The White Cliffs of Dover (1944).
-Back at Fox, he played Gregory Peck's character as a young man in The Keys of the Kingdom (1944).
-In 1944, exhibitors voted McDowall the number-four "Star of Tomorrow".
-Fox gave McDowall another starring vehicle with Thunderhead – Son of Flicka (1945).
-The studio reunited him with Woolley in Molly and Me (1945), which was made as an attempt to turn Gracie Fields into a Hollywood star.
-McDowall returned to MGM to support Walter Pidgeon in Holiday in Mexico (1946).
+Fox promoted McDowall to top billing for On the Sunny Side (1942), and he was top billed again for an adaptation of My Friend Flicka (1942).
+Metro-Goldwyn-Mayer borrowed McDowall for the star role in Lassie Come Home (1943) with Elizabeth Taylor, who became another lifelong friend, and kept him for a leading role in The White Cliffs of Dover (1944).
+In 1944, exhibitors voted McDowall the number-four "Star of Tomorrow" after which Fox gave McDowall another starring vehicle: Thunderhead – Son of Flicka (1945).

 Theatre

-McDowall turned to the theatre, taking the title role of Young Woodley in a summer stock production in Westport, Connecticut, in July 1946.
-In 1947, he played Malcolm in Orson Welles's stage production of Macbeth in Salt Lake City, and he played the same role in the actor-director's film version in 1948.
+McDowall turned to the theatre, taking the title role of Young Woodley in summer stock in Westport, Connecticut, in July 1946.
+In 1947, he played Malcolm in Orson Welles's stage production of Macbeth in Salt Lake City, and reprised the role in the actor-director's film version in 1948.